12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 Is it safe to give AI assistants access to my email and calendar?

 Reputable AI assistants use encryption and follow standard security practices.
-However, you should always review a tool’s privacy policy before granting access.
+Review a tool’s privacy policy before granting access.
 Look for SOC 2 compliance, clear data retention policies, and the option to revoke access at any time.

 Ready to automate your busywork?